 Appeal.
 Students who disagree with the determination made in regard to requests for reasonable accommodations may appeal the determination to the President, whose decision shall be final.
-Any such appeal should be made in writing within five (5) business days of receipt of the decision of the Dean.
+Any such appeal should be made in writing within five (5) business days of receipt of the decision of the Academic Accommodation Coordinator.

 Faculty Notification.
-Students are required to notify the faculty of any accommodations approved through the consultative process discussed above.
-The student is to submit to the Dean the requested accommodations.
+Students are required to notify the faculty of any accommodation approved through the consultative process discussed above.
+The student is to submit to the Academic Accommodation Coordinator the requested accommodations.

 Nondiscrimination.
 No student shall be discriminated against for exercising his/her rights under this policy.
-Any individual who is aware of circumstances s/he believes is or may be discriminatory is encouraged to notify one of the College's Non-discrimination Coordinators listed below or the President.
+Any individual who is aware of circumstances s/he believes is or may be discriminatory is encouraged to notify one of the College's Academic Accommodation Coordinators listed below or the President.